AdoshiMatamoto/adrianmatei.com/_posts/2021-03-28-zweisimmen-rinderberg-ski-day.md

   - snowboarding
 ---

-Hoping to find a place not so crowded in the weekend, like [Männlichen]({% post_url 2021-03-25-maennlichen-ski-day-with-silvia %}), we took a change with Zweisimmen, Rinderberg.
+Hoping to find a place less crowded in the weekend, unlike probably [Männlichen]({% post_url 2021-03-25-maennlichen-ski-day-with-silvia %}), we took a change with Zweisimmen, Rinderberg.
 It turned out to be a perfect decision - no traffic jams, no queues on the gondola lift, lots os snow on the well-prepared ski pistes.
 Now it is definitely a new entry now in [my list of ski areas around Bern :ski:]({% post_url 2021-01-06-ski-gebiete-um-Bern %}).